(Makes 14-16 oversized golf ball size Arancini)

 Italian Classic Extra Virgin Olive Oil, for frying

-- Cook rice till just over done using chicken stock instead of water.
+Cook the rice until it is just overdone using chicken stock instead of water.
 Drain and allow to cool completely.

-- Heat 1/2 olive oil in a large saucepan over medium heat until a deep-fry thermometer registers 350 degrees F. Working in batches (if necessary), but a 12 inch pan should hold all the Arancini at once, fry the rice balls, turning until golden brown on all sides, about 8-10 minutes.
-Remove with a slotted spoon and drain on paper towels; and keep warm in oven if necessary.
+Finally, heat the 1/2 cup of olive oil in a large saucepan over medium heat until a deep-fry thermometer registers 350 degrees F. Working in batches (if necessary), but a 12-inch pan should hold all the Arancini at once, fry the rice balls, turning until golden brown on all sides, about 8-10 minutes.
+Remove with a slotted spoon and drain on paper towels, and keep warm in the oven if necessary.